-While influencer marketing continues to mature into its own media channel, executing, measuring, and benchmarking are particularly essential as 2019 budgets close.
+While influencer marketing continues to mature into its own media channel, executing, measuring, and benchmarking is particularly essential as 2019 budgets close.

 Social Studies has compiled its first-ever seasonal influencer marketing study by tracking Instagram partnerships from Q4 2018 to Q4 2019 YTD and surveying the influencer community to help marketers fine-tune and hit Q4 goals and make the most out of incremental end-of-year dollars.

 To continue 2018’s trend, marketers will allocate a large percentage of their holiday budgets to social media marketing.
 While CPAs spike during this time, the paid social landscape will become even more crowded and less effective yet again this year.

 All marketers are asking how to make the most of these dollars to attract the over $1 trillion that consumers are projected to spend this holiday season.